Employing Digital Nomads

 IN THIS SECTION

-Developments in modern technology, not to mention the significant shift to home-working brought about by the COVID-19 pandemic, has led to more and more UK employers being open to flexible overseas working arrangements.
+Developments in modern technology, not to mention the significant shift to remote-working post-pandemic, has led to more and more UK employers being open to flexible overseas working arrangements.
 This could include employers allowing existing migrant workers to return to their home countries whilst continuing to work for them virtually, or allowing domestic workers to work remotely from an overseas location.

 However, there are a whole range of legal considerations to be taken into account when employees are located outside the UK.
 The following overview for employers highlights the key legal issues when employing digital nomads.